bitnami/charts/bitnami/apisix/README.md

 ## Upgrading

+### To 5.0.0

+This major updates the `etcd` subchart to it newest major, 12.0.0.
+For more information on this subchart's major, please refer to [etcd upgrade notes](https://github.com/bitnami/charts/tree/main/bitnami/etcd#to-1200).

 ### To 4.0.0

 This major updates the `etcd` subchart to it newest major, 11.0.0.
 For more information on this subchart's major, please refer to [etcd upgrade notes](https://github.com/bitnami/charts/tree/main/bitnami/etcd#to-1100).